robgleason/Food_Donations_Tracker/README.md

 To make changes to the Master Branch, you would need to make a clone of the repository, add changes, and then send them back via pull requests.

+It is recommended to get XAMPP to provide the PHP and Mysql environment to look at the files.

 To get started with Github and adding to Open Source.
 We recommend starting here: https://github.com/firstcontributions/first-contributions.